 In this section we consider several variants of the Oblivious Transfer (OT) protocol.
 We begin with the basic variants of 1-out-of-N and k-out-of-N OT in Section 4.1.
 We then discuss Priced OT (Section 4.2).
-Finally, we consider the case of Generalized OT in Section 4.3.
+The case of Generalized OT is introduced in Section 4.3; the detailed discussion is deferred to the full version of this paper.